 All agricultural operations in Pennsylvania, including small-scale and part-time farming enterprises, operate under the Pennsylvania Clean Streams Law.
 A specific part of this law is the Nutrient Management Act.
 Portions of the act may or may not pertain to your operation, depending on whether you have livestock on your farm.
 However, all operations may be a source of surface or groundwater pollution.
 Because of this possibility, you should contact your local Soil and Water Conservation District to determine what regulations may pertain to your operation.

 You may wish to consider several risk-management strategies for your operation.
 First, you should insure your facilities and equipment.
 This may be accomplished by consulting your insurance agent or broker.
 Second, you may want to insure your income through a crop insurance program called AGR-Lite.

 To use AGR-Lite you must have 5 years of Internal Revenue Service (IRS) Schedule F forms.
 If your business structure is either a C or an S corporation, the necessary information can be entered into a Schedule F for crop insurance purposes.
 You can then contact an agent who sells crop insurance and insure the income of your operation.
-For more on agricultural business insurance, see Agricultural Alternatives: Agricultural Business Insurance.
-For more information concerning crop insurance, contact a crop insurance agent or check the Pennsylvania crop insurance education Web site.
+For more on agricultural business insurance, see Agricultural Business Insurance.
+For more information concerning crop insurance, contact a crop insurance agent or check the Penn State Extension website.

 Good Agricultural Practices and Good Handling Practices